 Professor Santoro’s first book Profits and Principles: Global Capitalism and Human Rights in China (Cornell, 2000) was widely praised in, among other places, in The New York Times Book Review and Foreign Affairs.

-Prof. Santoro has served as a consultant to the Global Business Coalition on HIV/AIDS, Malaria, and Tuberculosis, helping in that capacity to design an industry-wide corporate integrity program for companies supplying long lasting anti-malaria bednets.
-He also worked with Arusha-based A to Z Corporation to design, adopt and implement one of the first business ethics code of conduct in Tanzania.
-His expert testimony in the Vioxx litigation became the basis for court-ordered corporate governance reforms adopted by Merck.
+Prof Santoro has served as a bioethics advisor to the International Foundation for Autoimmune Arthritis.
+He has also served as a consultant to the Global Business Coalition on HIV/AIDS, Malaria, and Tuberculosis, helping in that capacity to design an industry-wide corporate integrity program for companies supplying long lasting anti-malaria bednets.
+He conducted anti-bribery training in the Asia-Pacific region for the Swedish Multinational Sandvik.
+His consulting clients have also included Celgene, USAA, and PSEG.

 Prior to entering academe, Santoro practiced law.
 During law school he was a clerk at Skadden Arps Slate Meagher & Flom.
 He was summer associate at Shearman & Sterling and an associate at Webster & Sheffield.
 He has been the General Counsel of BioTechnica International in Cambridge, Massachusetts, one of the first publicly-held biotechnology companies, and of Finevest (now Interlaken Capital) in Greenwich, Connecticut, a privately held venture firm.

 Prof. Santoro was named “Professor of the Year” by Rutgers MBA students in 2013.
 He is a Fellow of the RBS Teaching Excellence Center and has also served as a GE Teaching Fellow.